 I’ve been reporting, writing and opining since fifth grade, when I started documenting my family life in a small notebook hidden in my backpack.
 I had my first byline at 16, an event so amazing that I burst into my best friend’s history class to scream, “LOOK AT THIS!” while pointing at my name in print.

 My work has appeared in various venues, including the Dallas Morning News, the Arkansas Democrat Gazette, National Catholic Reporter, Saint Anthony Messenger, BizTucson, The Arizona Daily Star, The Tucson Citizen, Portland Magazine, The Erma Bombeck Writer’s Workshop, The Texas Catholic and, I’ve been told, under various refrigerator magnets.
-(For selected samples, click here.)
+(For selected samples and a more complete work history, click here.)

+I believe strongly in the common good, knowing that – as much as we might like to deny it – we do not live in isolation.
 I love really good coffee and chocolate, funny movies, and being active outside.
-I’ve never met a stranger, survived improv comedy classes and have performed in
+I’ve never met a stranger, survived improv comedy classes and have performed

-a live this and this live storytelling events.
-If I could invite three people to dinner, they would be Erma Bombeck, Martin Short, and the pope.
+a live live storytelling here and here.
+If I could invite three people to dinner, they would probably be the late Erma Bombeck, Steve Martin and the pope.